Wesdome Gold Mines: History

 On July 10, 2007, Wesdome Gold Mines Ltd. merged with Western Quebec Mines Inc. In doing so, Wesdome added 1000 contiguous hectares to its already large Val d'Or land package, removed the controlling shareholder and simplified its corporate structure.

-In January 2017 Wesdome reported a new gold discovery at its Eagle River Mine in Ontario.
-Underground drilling intercepted multiple high-gold intercepts including 7.08 g/t Au uncut over 8.88 metres and 28.72 g/t Au uncut over 20.67 metres.
+In January 2017 Wesdome reported a new gold discovery at its Eagle River Mine.
+Underground drilling returned multiple high-gold intercepts including 7.08 g/t Au uncut over 8.88 metres and 28.72 g/t Au uncut over 20.67 metres.

 Environmental Issues

 On February 22, 2016, Wesdome Gold Mines Ltd. was convicted of discharging tailings into Mirion Creek between January 1, 2012 and May 7, 2013.
 These discharges were not reported to the Ministry of the Environment and Climate Change (MOECC) and were revealed by a joint investigation by the MOECC and Environment Canada.
 Wesdome Gold Mines Ltd. has now been placed on the MOECC's Environmental Offenders Registry.

 In 2016 Wesdome Gold Mines Ltd. applied to the MOECC to use a water body adjacent to their Eagle River Milling Complex to deposit tailings waste in.
-The tailings will be coming from the Mishi open-pit mine, the Edwards mine and the Eagle River Milling Complex.
+The tailings will be coming from the Mishi open-pit mine, and the Eagle River Milling Complex.
 These are existing operations which will be expanding their production.